zcfrank1st/GoRemoteShell/README.md

 * run `make build`
 * run `./shootman`

+Tips:

-Tips: can use `./shootman -font-path=blabla` to use the figlet feature
+you can use `./shootman -font-path=blabla` to enable the figlet feature, and can use `./shootman -session-file=blabla` to enable session file store(default: /tmp/shootman.ini)

 ### Licence